The Hunter (Albert King song): Ike & Tina Turner version

 Ike & Tina Turner recorded their rendition of "The Hunter", which was used as the opening track for their 1969 Blue Thumb Records album of the same name.
 The album is one of their most blues-oriented and earned Tina Turner a Grammy nomination in 1969.

 A shorter single edit was also released; a review in Record World noted: "Ike and Tina really tear it up on this, originally done by Albert King; and it's funky and great."
 The single reached No. 37 on Billboard's Best Selling Soul Singles chart and No. 93 on its broader Hot 100.
 The song was later included on the compilations albums The Best of Ike & Tina Turner (Blue Thumb Records, 1973) and The Ike & Tina Turner Story: 1960–1975 (Time Life, 2007).

 Other renditions

 Canned Heat recorded a demo version in 1967, but re-recorded it as "Amphetamine Annie" (an early anti-drug song) using the same music (Boogie with Canned Heat 1968).
 In 1968, English rock group Free recorded the song for their debut album, Tons of Sobs.
 An album review noted the similarity between their version and that by Led Zeppelin, which appears during the "How Many More Times" medley on their 1969 self-titled debut album.

+Also in 1968, Blue Cheer included a version on their second album Outsideinside.
+Music critic Mark Deming described it as "a broad but playful exercise in sexual swagger that, if nothing else, provided a lyrical conceit Kiss could use to more profitable effect nine years later".
 In his autobiography, Paul Stanley explained that the idea for the 1977 Kiss song "Love Gun" came from King's song.
 Danzig recorded "The Hunter" for their 1988 self-titled debut album, with the songwriter listed as Glenn Danzig.
 A review described it as "sadomasochistic, yet catchy [tune] which sounds like it could have been written by Spinal Tap".